 If you’re looking for guidance for your specific circumstances, then it might be worth discussing your options for a financial adviser or exploring MoneyHelper.
 You’ll find more information on our Guidance and advice webpage.

-If you’re seeing significant changes to the markets when you’re close to needing your pension, we understand this can be stressful.
+If you’re seeing major changes to the markets when you’re close to needing your pension, we understand this can be stressful.
 We’re here to offer help and support.
-As always, the best course of action is to seek independent, expert guidance for your specific circumstances.
-MoneyHelper may be able to point you in the right direction.

-Over 99% of our members are in one of our Nest Retirement Date Funds, which begins to move your money into safer investments ten years before your Nest retirement date.
-This is known as lifestyling, and it keeps your pot safe from unpredictable changes to the markets.
+Over 99% of our members are in one of our Nest Retirement Date Funds.
+Ten years before your Nest retirement date, we start moving your money into investments that should keep your money safer.
+This is known as lifestyling, and it keeps your pot protected from unpredictable changes to the markets.
 It’s one of the reasons we recommend you keep your Nest retirement date in line with your future plans.
-If you’ve chosen a different Nest fund, not all them are lifestyled and it may be worth checking your fund matches the level of risk you’d like to take.

-When markets are quickly rising and falling in price, this is known as high volatility.
+When markets are quickly rising and falling in price, this is known as 'high volatility'.
 It means that market prices change quickly from day to day, hour to hour, or even minute to minute.

 When you transfer your pension pot, all investments in your current scheme are sold at the market rate that day.
 The money is then used to buy different investments in your new pension scheme.
 If markets move significantly during the time it takes to complete your transfer, you risk locking in any investment losses.